Polycentric law: Overview

 Professor Randy Barnett, who originally wrote about "non-monopolistic" law, later used the phrase "polycentric legal order".
 He explains what he sees as advantages of such a system in his book The Structure of Liberty: Justice and the Rule of Law.

 Bruce L. Benson also uses the phrase, writing in a Cato Institute publication in 2007: "A customary system of polycentric law would appear to be much more likely to generate efficient sized jurisdictions for the various communities involved—perhaps many smaller than most nations, with others encompassing many of today’s political jurisdictions (e.g., as international commercial law does today)."

 John K. Palchak and Stanley T. Leung in "No State Required?
 A Critical Review of the Polycentric Legal Order," criticize the concept of polycentric law.

 Legal scholar Gary Chartier in "Anarchy and Legal Order" elaborates and defends the idea of law without the state.
-It proposes an understanding of how law enforcement in a stateless society could be legitimate and what the optimal substance of law without the state might be, suggests ways in which a stateless legal order could foster the growth of a culture of freedom, and situates the project it elaborates in relation to leftist, anti-capitalist, and socialist traditions.
+It proposes an understanding of how law enforcement in a stateless society could be legitimate and what the optimal substance of law without the state might be, he suggests ways in which a stateless legal order could foster the growth of a culture of freedom, and situates the project it elaborates in relation to leftist, anti-capitalist, and socialist traditions.